Inspiring a culture of sustainability both locally and globally

 Find out more about our targets and how we are going to achieve them.

 The University recognises that one of the greatest global challenges is climate change and its effects.
-As part of our contribution to sustainability, we have made the following commitment to action on climate change.
+In August 2020, we launched our Climate Action Statement, adding our voice to a growing body of institutions calling for urgent action on climate change.

 In view of the work of the Intergovernmental Panel on Climate Change (IPCC) and the United Nations (UN) Production Gap Report, the University of Sydney recognises the need for immediate and comprehensive action to meet, and preferably exceed, the Paris Agreement targets.
 The clear scientific consensus is that the global community urgently needs to make deep and sustained reductions in the emission of greenhouse gases, to limit global temperature rises to 1.5°C and thereby avoid longer and more intense bushfire seasons, water stress, extreme weather events and the collapse of ecosystems, including coral reefs.
 Actions on climate change adaptation and disaster risk reduction are also imperative.